 (4) In addition, all local public offices should maintain or provide a report similar to the following accounting records:

 (i) W-2's, W-4's and other withholding records and authorizations.

-(ii) Payroll journal that records, assembles and classifies by pay period the name of employee, social security number, hours worked, wage rates, pay date, withholdings by type, net pay, and other compensation paid to an employee (such as a termination payment), and the fund and account charged for the payments.
+(ii) Payroll journal that records, assembles and classifies by pay period the name of employee, the employee's identification number, hours worked, wage rates, pay date, withholdings by type, net pay, and other compensation paid to an employee (such as a termination payment), and the fund and account charged for the payments.

 (iii) Check register that includes, in numerical sequence, the check number, payee, net amount, and the date.

-(iv) Information regarding nonmonetary benefits such as car usage and life insurance.
+(iv) Information regarding nonmonetary benefits such as car usage , life insurance, and health insurance.

 (v) Information, by employee, regarding leave balances and usage.

 (i) Master file of service address, account numbers, billing address, type of services provided, and billing rates.